lockss/lockss-rtd-manual/docs/configuring.rst

 You will need to gather information to answer configuration questions asked by :program:`configure-lockss`, including:

-*  The name (FQDN) of the host.

-*  The IP address of the host, and if behind NAT, the external IP address for NAT.
+*  The name (FQDN) of the host, the IP address of the host, and if behind NAT, the external IP address for NAT.

-*  The mail relay host, and optionally mail credentials, for sending e-mail from the host.

-*  The e-mail address for the administrator of the system.
+*  The mail relay host, and optionally mail credentials, for sending e-mail from the host, and the e-mail address for the administrator of the system.

 *  The configuration URL and preservation group or groups corresponding to the LOCKSS network your system is joining.

-*  The path for the primary content data storage area, any additional content data storage areas, log data storage area and temporary data storage area.
+*  The paths for the primary content storage area, any additional content storage areas, the data storage area, the temporary storage area, and the log storage area.

+   Each of these paths needs to be writeable by the ``lockss`` user.
+If this is not the case, set them up as ``root`` before running :program:`configure-lockss`.

 *  Username and password for the Web user interfaces.